 Consequently, efforts were concentrated on the stock mixing issue, focusing on campaigns in the North Atlantic.
 These campaigns were developed following a new strategic approach, consisting in taking advantage of synergies between existing consolidated national e-tagging programs and GBYP.
-To this end, a Call for cooperation was launched and the following Memorandum of Understanding was signed with 5 institutions (AZTI, DFO, DTU, IMR and MI) to deploy a total of 25 internal archival and 36 external popup tags in different areas of North Atlantic, following the standard methodologies agreed at Olhão GBYP workshop carried out in 2019.
+To this end, a Call for cooperation was launched and the following Memorandum of Understanding was signed with 5 institutions (AZTI, DFO, DTU, IMR and MI) to deploy a total of 25 internal archival and 36 external pop-up tags in different areas of North Atlantic, following the standard methodologies agreed at Olhão GBYP workshop carried out in 2019.
 Moreover, the cooperation with national teams allowed to promote the collaboration and methodological standardization among different research teams, as well as minimizing operational costs of the tagging activities.
 Considering the success of this new approach for the implementation of the GBYP e-tagging program, a new Call for Expression of Interest to collaborate with the GBYP e-tagging program was launched in June 2021.
-Within the framework of this Call, a total of 80 pop-up satellite and 5 internal archival tags were awarded to different CPC national teams and international consortiums (DTU - Denmark; IEO/University of Massachusetts - Spain/USA; IMR - Norway; MI/Stanford University - Ireland/USA; SLU - Sweden; Stanford University/DFO/Acadia University - Canada/USA; Stanford University - United Kingdom), to be deployed on both sides of North Atlantic, targeting eastern stock individuals, and in the Mediterranean Sea.
+Within the framework of this Call, a total of 80 popup satellite and 5 internal archival tags were awarded to different CPC national teams and international consortiums (DTU - Denmark; IEO/University of Massachusetts - Spain/USA; IMR - Norway; MI/Stanford University - Ireland/USA; SLU - Sweden; Stanford University/DFO/Acadia University - Canada/USA; Stanford University/ACPR/Barcelona Zoo - USA/Spain; University of Genoa - Italy; CEFAS/Exeter University - United Kingdom), to be deployed on both sides of North Atlantic, targeting eastern stock individuals, and in the Mediterranean Sea.